Capital City: Belfast

 Driving your own car in Northern Ireland

-As someone who considers moving to Ireland and wants to drive their own car, you will continue to be permitted to drive with the driving licence of your home country.
+As someone who is considering moving to Ireland and wants to drive their own car, you will continue to be permitted to drive with the driving licence of your home country.
 A valid insurance disc will act as proof of insurance for those driving Irish-registered vehicles in the UK, including Northern Ireland.

 Education in Northern Ireland